This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 - Explore Aboriginal rock art over 65,000 years old

-- Take a scenic flight to experience the massive distances within Kakadu
+- Take a scenic flight to experience the massive landscape within Kakadu

 - Take the tour to Twin Falls and Jim Jim Falls